wp-cli/handbook/commands/config/get.md

 \---

 [\--format=&lt;format&gt;]
 : Get value in a particular format.
+Dotenv is limited to non-object values.
 \---
 default: var_export
 options:
   - var_export
   - json
   - yaml
+  - dotenv
 \---

+[\--config-file=&lt;path&gt;]
+: Specify the file path to the config file to be read.
+Defaults to the root of the WordPress installation and the filename "wp-config.php".

 ### EXAMPLES